Temple Lot: Overview

-The Temple Lot is currently owned by the small Church of Christ (Temple Lot), which acquired the land in 1867.
-This organization made a failed effort in 1929 to build a temple of its own on the property, which represents to date the only attempt to erect such a structure since the time of Joseph Smith.
-Currently this body has its headquarters on the site, which has twice been damaged by arson attacks.
+The Temple Lot is owned by the small Church of Christ (Temple Lot), which acquired the land in 1867.
+This organization made a failed effort in 1929 to build a temple of its own on the property, which has been the only attempt to erect such a structure since the time of Joseph Smith.
+This body has its headquarters on the site, which has twice been damaged by arson attacks.
 The Temple Lot church has insisted since about 1976 (when final attempts at conciliation by the RLDS Church took place) that it will not cooperate with other Latter Day Saint or Christian denominations in building a temple, nor will it sell the Lot, regardless of any price that might conceivably be offered.
 Some members of other Latter Day Saint groups have described the Temple Lot church as "'squatters' on the location," but that organization steadfastly defends its right to possess the property as its physical and spiritual "custodian".

-The Community of Christ (formerly the RLDS Church), the second-largest church within the modern Latter Day Saint movement, now owns the bulk of the original 63 acre property around the Temple Lot, often referred to as the greater Temple Lot.
+The Community of Christ (formerly the RLDS Church), the second-largest church within the modern Latter Day Saint movement, owns the bulk of the original 63 acre property around the Temple Lot, often referred to as the greater Temple Lot.
 This land had been purchased in the 1830s by Latter Day Saint bishop Edward Partridge to be the central common and sacred area according to the Plat of Zion.
 It maintains its world headquarters in this area, opening its Auditorium to the south of the Lot in 1958, while in 1994 it dedicated its Independence Temple just to the east.

 The LDS Church operates an interpretive visitors' center one block east and south of the Temple Lot.
 It also maintains a stake center, LDS Social Services center, and mission headquarters on its portion of the greater Temple Lot.